1987 Arizona Wildcats football team: Iowa

 In Tomey's Arizona debut, the Wildcats hosted Iowa.
 Arizona's offense struggled at times, but the defense kept them in the game.
 They would fall a point short to the Hawkeyes.

 New Mexico

 In their second game of the season, Arizona hosted New Mexico, and the Wildcats defeated the Lobos to give Tomey his first win as Arizona coach and the rivalry's trophy, the Kit Carson Rifle, remained in Tucson (the rifle would be retired after the 1997 season).

 UCLA

 In Arizona's Pac-10 opener, they visited UCLA, who was ranked 13th.
 In what was Tomey's first big test, the Wildcats hung with the Bruins before UCLA pulled away late to win.
+Arizona led at the half, but UCLA gained momentum in the second half that led to the Wildcats’ defeat.

 California

 In Berkeley, the visiting Wildcats took on California.
-Both Arizona and the Golden Bears tied each other and the score ended up in a tie.
+Both Arizona and the Golden Bears tied each other in the end, giving Tomey his first tie as Arizona coach.

 Washington

 On homecoming day, Arizona faced Washington and was still looking for their first win over the Huskies.
 Both teams would play even, and the game ultimately ended in a draw.